pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 Sketch the setup of the article as the description of the PR for reviewers -->

-On a weekly basis, articles and tweets pass by discussing whether or not some specific tool is imperative or declarative.
+On a regular basis, articles and tweets pass by discussing whether or not some specific tool is imperative or declarative.
 It's no surprise that Pulumi is often the tool being debated.
 What if I tell you that Pulumi is imperative, declarative and imperative?

 <!--more-->